pragathitr/pragathitr/README.md

 ---

-## What I’m doing now
+## A little about me:
-- 💼 Previously SWE at JPMorgan Chase:
+- 💼 Previously SWE at JPMorgan Chase
 - 🎓 Currently, Master’s at NYU, Technology & Management -> sharpening my product instincts while shipping ML pipelines
 - 🤖 Pivoting into ML Engineering and AI-centric SWE